aliasrobotics/ros1_fuzzer/docs/source/usage.rst

 The following examples show a trajectory message fuzzer utilized for fuzzing the ABB control node of the `Link ROS Industrial <https://github.com/ros-industrial>`project.
 Notice the settings block, which serves as a way to set the fuzz cases to launch and the output of the fuzzer.
-The :class:`ros_commons.ProcessHandler` class serves to detect changes in the target node, detecting when this node has crashed.
+The :class:`ros1_fuzzer.process_handling.FuzzedLocalProcessHandler` class serves to detect changes in the target node, detecting when this node has crashed.

 .. code-block:: python